mehulagg/gitlab/doc/architecture/blueprints/database_testing/index.md

 1. Suggestions on optimizations from Joe
 1. Memory and IO statistics

-After having gotten that feedback, I go back and investigate a performance problem with the data migration.
-Once I have a fix pushed, I can repeat the above cycle and eventually send my Merge Request to review from a Database Reviewer and later a Database Maintainer.
+After having gotten that feedback, I can go back and investigate a performance problem with the data migration.
+Once I have a fix pushed, I can repeat the above cycle and eventually send my Merge Request for database review.
+During the database review, the database reviewer and maintainer have all the additional generated information available to them to make an informed decision on the performance of the introduced changes.

 This information gathering is done in a protected and safe environment, making sure that there is no unauthorized access to production data and we can safely execute code in this environment.

 The intended benefits include

 1. Shifting left: Allow developers to understand large-scale database performance and what to expect to happen on GitLab.com in a self-service manner
+1. Identify errors that are only generated when working against a production scale dataset with real data (with inconsistencies or unexpected patterns)
 1. Automate the information gathering phase to make it easier for everybody involved in code review (developer, reviewer, maintainer) by providing relevant details automatically and upfront.

 ## Technology and Next Steps